jesuisse/godot-radial-menu-control/README.md

    1. You *must* include the LICENSE file and, if you use the provided NotoSans-Regular.ttf font, the Noto-Sans-OFL.txt (it's license).

    2. The main work is done by the script `addons/RadialMenu/RadialMenu.gd`.
-It has several internal dependencies:  `drawing_library.gd` and `dark_default_theme.tres` are required. `dark_default_theme.tres` in turn requires the NotoSansRegular.ttf font.
+It has several internal dependencies:  `drawing_library.gd` and `dark_default_theme.tres` are required. `dark_default_theme.tres` in turn requires `the NotoSans-Regular.ttf` font.
 You need to copy at least these four files into your own projects to get a working RadialMenu control.
 Also copy the `addons/RadialMenu/icons` folder or create your own.
 The icons inside it are referenced in the code and there is currently no way to reconfigure these except by changing the relevant constants at the top of `RadialMenu.gd`, but simply replacing the icons will work.

    3. `addons/RadialMenu/RadialMenu.tscn` is optional; it is only needed if you want to create RadialMenus by _instancing_ this scene.